 Link between vitamin D and hair loss

-Presently genetic hair loss treatment courses typically include MHRA and FDA-approved products that have shown themselves to be effective in many cases.
-At Belgravia, both male and female clients are usually offered high-strength minoxidil from the recommended formulations available from our in-clinic pharmacies.
-The appropriate solution is applied topically to the scalp where needed either once or twice per day, as directed.
-This is understood to open up potassium channels in the skin, improving localised circulation and encouraging hair regrowth as a result.
+Presently genetic hair loss treatment courses typically include suitable MHRA-licensed and FDA-approved products.
+Both men and women can make use of topical applications of high-strength minoxidil, a dose-dependent medication which is available in a number of formulations.
+The appropriate solution is applied topically to the scalp where needed, either once or twice per day, as directed.
+This is understood to open up potassium channels, improving localised circulation and actively encouraging hair regrowth as a result.

-Men who are aged 18 or over and deemed medically suitable, may also take the once-a-day drug finasteride 1mg.
+Men who are aged 18 or over and deemed medically suitable, may also have the option of taking the one-a-day tablet finasteride 1mg.
 This helps to inhibit the production of dihydrotestosterone, commonly referred to as DHT.
-This hormone is vital for the development of bodily hair during puberty but is largely useless after this time.
-When men or women have a genetically predisposed sensitivity to DHT, follicles located around the top of the scalp and hairline are gradually weakened and thinning hair ensues.
-This process, known as hair miniaturisation, can lead to baldness in men and advanced hair thinning in women, if left unchecked.
+This hormone is vital for the development of sexual characteristics, including bodily hair during puberty, but is largely useless after this time.
+When men or women have a genetically predisposed sensitivity to DHT, follicles located along the top of the scalp and hairline are gradually weakened and thinning hair ensues.
+This process, known as follicular miniaturisation, can lead to baldness in men and advanced hair thinning in women, if left unchecked.

-Both men and women can further complement their hairloss treatment programmes with hair growth booster products.
+Both men and women can further complement their hairloss treatment programmes with hair growth supporting products.
 These include home-use of the FDA-cleared low-level laser therapy (LLLT) device, the HairMax LaserComb, which stimulates the scalp to encourage regrowth.
-Another popular addition is Belgravia’s exclusive Hair Vitalics hair growth supplement, which was developed using premium quality ingredients following research into the key nutritional elements known to benefit hair health.
-These include biotin, selenium, zinc and vitamin D3, and are available in men’s and women’s formulations which each contain unique components with serum DHT-lowering properties.
+Another popular addition is food supplements, such as Belgravia’s exclusive Hair Vitalics hair supplement, which was developed using quality ingredients following research into the key nutritional elements known to benefit hair health.
+These include biotin, selenium and zinc for the maintenance of normal healthy hair growth, as well as vitamin D3, and many other premium components.

 As yet, there is no clear evidence that boosting vitamin D3 will either reduce the likelihood of initiating a hair loss condition (or autoimmune disorder) or alleviating existing symptoms, but the link does appear to be there, and doctors around the world are keen to explore it.